History of Trinity College, Oxford: Bathurst's Trinity (1664–1704)

-Bathurst's plan, executed over some thirty years, involved the regeneration of a number of Trinity's buildings, including the early fifteenth century chapel (which was rapidly becoming structurally unsound), and the Old Bursary, which became a common room.
+Bathurst's plan, executed over some thirty years, involved the regeneration of a number of Trinity's buildings, including the early fifteenth-century chapel (which was rapidly becoming structurally unsound), and the Old Bursary, which became a common room.
 The old kitchen was similarly replaced in 1681, and the President's lodgings refurbished.
 The chapel, consecrated in April 1694 and requiring two loans to complete, is the only collegiate building to appear on the itinerary of Peter the Great during his trip to Oxford, though it is unclear whether he set foot inside it.
-Also constructed was a separate building, designed, like the final flourish of the chapel's design, by Sir Christopher Wren and forming the northern side of what is now the college's "Garden" quadrangle.
+Also constructed was a separate building – designed, like the final flourish of the chapel's design, by Sir Christopher Wren – forming the northern side of what is now the college's "Garden" quadrangle.
 Having raised funds from Trinity's alumni and fellows to settle the £1,500 construction costs, the new block was ready for use by 1668, though the room interior fittings were added gradually by their occupants.
-Bathurst's continuing desire for expansion precipitated in the creation from 1682–84 of an identical block, which now forms the western side of the Garden quadrangle, as well as an eponymous "Bathurst building", pulled down in the late nineteenth century.
+Bathurst's continuing desire for expansion precipitated in the creation from 1682 to 1684 of an identical block, which now forms the western side of the Garden quadrangle, as well as an eponymous "Bathurst building", pulled down in the late nineteenth century.

 The result was, as Bathurst had hoped, an increase in both the quantity and average wealth of Trinity's intake; by the 1680s there were once again over a hundred students at the college.
 In particular, the growth was driven by the children of England's middle classes, who sought to demonstrate their wealth by attending what was fast becoming Oxford's most expensive college.
-Trinity did however continue to admit annually four or five servitors – a quarter of the intake – though the rank of batteller slowly fell out of use.
-The college was also changing in other ways; although prayers remained compulsory, for example, the penalties for missing prayers were slowly relaxed, as were curfew times.
+Trinity did, however, continue to admit annually four or five servitors – a quarter of the intake – though the rank of batteller slowly fell out of use.
+The college was also changing in other ways; for example, although prayers remained compulsory, the penalties for missing them were slowly relaxed, as were curfew times.
 Although the college authorities were prepared to overlook poorly performing students from influential families, the timetable still included seven hours a day for all students, with an extra three hours for many.
 Lectures remained "in house", though their content was gradually broadening, including "experimental philosophy" in addition to the more classical education students had received previously.
 Students could also take advantage of the first college undergraduate library in Oxford.